chrisnunes57/crossword-search-engine/README.md

 # Description

 Search for words/clues in the NYT mini crossword!
-Should support mmultiple types of search:

-- Search for individual words, as solutions in the grid
-- Search for individual words in the clues
-- Search for multiple words in an answer
+TODO:

-- Search for multiple words in a clue
+- Search for multiple words in a clue (multi-word queries)
-- partial search?
+- Dispaly relevant clue/answer pair in search result

 # Motivation